How do you create a sales page that sells? It’s simple.

 - You’re partnering with another brand to sell something

-In these cases, and any other sales-related ones, you want a page that focuses on nothing else but convincing your audience to buy your service or product, using all the elements (layout, copy, language, CTAs) that facilitate sales conversions.
+In these cases, and any other sales-related ones, you want a sales landing page that focuses on nothing else but convincing your audience to buy your service or product.
+That means using all the elements (layout, copy, language, CTAs) that facilitate sales conversions.

 Should your sales page be long or short?

 This has been a long-term debate over the years, but really the length of your sales page would depend upon:

 - The price of your offering (product or service)

 - The complexity of your offering